bifferos/peugeot-can-bus/README.md

 Decided to invent my own encoding, trying to use knowledge of the CAN-bus protocol.

-Information that needs to be transmitted to the PC:
+### Information that needs to be transmitted to the PC

 ID of packet.
 This can be 11 bits for standard CAN.
 29 bits for extended.
 Data of packet.
 This cab be zero to eight bytes.